Image Track Module f-comfyui 8 min ⌘ Playground

 From the desktop UI to a serving endpoint

 ComfyUI has a built-in REST API.
 POST your workflow JSON + any input images, get back a queue ID, poll for completion.
 The studio pattern: develop interactively in the web UI, save the workflow.json, deploy via the API.
-ComfyUI-API and ComfyUI-Worker projects wrap this into proper task queues.
+RunPod's worker-comfyui and similar community wrappers turn this into proper task queues.
 The Macalinao Studio Generation Stack centers on this pattern for image / video work.

 Further reading.